paragkatkar/katacoda-scenarios-1/understanding-graphql-using-imbob/step7.md

 ![Directive No Permission](https://raw.githubusercontent.com/reselbob/katacoda-scenarios/master/understanding-graphql-using-imbob/images/directive-no-permission.png)

-***Step 5:*** Now, let's change the user to one who has permission to read personal information.
+***Task 5:*** Now, let's change the user to one who has permission to read personal information.
 Change the authentication header in the HTTP Headers pane to have the following user token.

 `{"authorization":"s!ssch33s3"}`{{copy}}